Soft, Moist Buttermilk Banana Cake

 👩🍳 Soft, Buttermilk Banana Cake

-The buttermilk adds a slight tang and gives the cake a soft texture, while the bananas do what they do best—add flavor, moisture, and that familiar aroma.
-If you like banana bread, this is that but in cake form, with a lighter texture and something a little more special about it.
+The buttermilk adds a little tang that keeps the cake soft, while the bananas add flavor, moisture, and that familiar aroma everyone loves.
+If you enjoy banana bread, think of this as the cake version with a lighter texture and something a bit more special.

-A few years ago, I was at Thanksgiving with my husband’s family and they surprised me with a banana cake, candles, singing, the whole thing.
-For a second, it felt like I was a kid again and Thanksgiving really was my birthday.
-I’m not someone who loves being in the spotlight, so it was a lot—but the cake made it worth it.
+Years later, I was at Thanksgiving with my husband’s family when they surprised me with a banana cake, candles, and singing.
+For a moment, it felt like I was a kid again and Thanksgiving really was all about my birthday.
+I am not someone who loves being the center of attention, but the cake made it unforgettable.

-It came from a small French bakery in Springfield, MO, and it was so good I knew I had to try making my own version.
-I think I got pretty close.
-Still trying to crack the secret to their frosting—it was unbelievably light—but this banana cake is pretty good and definitely worth sharing.
+That cake came from a small French bakery in Springfield, Missouri, and it was so good I knew I had to make my own version.
+I think this one comes pretty close (maybe…. or not, there’s was amazing).
+I am still chasing their unbelievably light frosting, but this buttermilk banana cake is worth sharing and one you will want to bake again and again.

 🛒 Recipe Ingredient List